KaeloLentsoe/Python-notes/Unit 4/A_List.md

 # Lists are mutable
-Certainly!
 In Python, lists are mutable, which means you can modify their elements after creation.
 This is in contrast to immutable data types like strings, where you cannot change individual characters once the string is created.

 The syntax for accessing elements of a list is similar to accessing characters of a string—it uses the bracket operator (`[]`).
 Inside the brackets, you specify the index of the element you want to access.
 Here's a bit more detail on how this works: